agentsquash/a2-nea/docs/analysis.md

 Furthermore, recalculating the route manually typically does not take into account factors such as connection times from one service to another.
 In the case of the Warrington/Crewe problem, a train running 15 minutes late at Warrington is highly likely to miss the connection onto the service to Chester at Crewe - therefore, it is highly likely that changing at Warrington would achieve the quickest overall journey time.
 However, this is difficult to work out manually during delays and as such he would prefer for this process to be automated.

-Therefore, Mr Ashley is seeking a solution that informs him of any disruption to his journey in real time; and if the disruption is so great as to cause a missed connection, recalculate his route based on the fastest possible routing.
+Therefore, Mr Ashley is seeking a solution that informs him of any disruption to his journey in real time; and if the disruption is so great as to cause a missed connection, inform him of available options to complete his journey.

 ### Interview with Client
 **How do you travel normally in the UK?**